gshowalt/VirusPopModel/README.md

 ```

 ### Assumptions ###
 These equations differ from those by Weitz or similar open-water models in that they _do not contain any nutrient inflow_ - instead, they consider the sea ice brine pore as a closed system.
-As a result - in the equations given above - nutrients are consumed in the given equations and only recycled through exudate and lysis (not through bacterial death or viral decay).
+As a result - in the equations given above - nutrients are consumed in the given equations and only recycled through exudate and lysis (not through bacterial death).

 We made use of an existing parameterize of relative contact rate (RCR) produced by Wells and Deming (2006b), which calcualted how often viruses should encounter bacteria within sea ice as a result of increased physical concentration and decreased particle diffusion compared to warmer seawater conditions.
 This figure is given in filed [WellsRCR](https://github.com/gshowalt/VirusPopModel/blob/main/WellsRCR.png).